npm/policies/open-source-terms.md

 the copyright policy at <https://www.npmjs.com/policies/dmca> (the _Copyright Policy_).

-npm resolves disputes about package names, user names and organization names in the Public Registry per the policy at
+npm resolves disputes about package names, user names, and organization names in the Public Registry per the policy at
 <https://www.npmjs.com/policies/disputes> (_Dispute Policy_).
 This
 includes "package squatting".